Clean Beauty Update: Are anhydrous cosmetics the sustainable solution for clear skin and a clean planet?

 Sustainable, vegan, organic - and now also anhydrous?
-While Green cosmetics meanwhile developed from a niche to the standard of responsible brands, water-free cosmetics has not necessarily been one of the trend-setting buzzwords around the hype.
+While clean beauty meanwhile developed from a niche to the standard of responsible brands, water-free cosmetics has not necessarily been one of the trend-setting buzzwords around the hype.
 The ingredient water pollution was used without hesitation as a base for cosmetics, since its hydration is associated with radiant young skin and pleasant textures.
 In contrast, their effects on sustainability and, accordingly, the environmental balance of the beauty industry albeit too seldom considered.
 But that is exactly what is about to change.

 More and more brands recognize the untapped potential of water-free cosmetics and see them not only as a solution for healthy skin, but also for non-toxic and plastic-free cosmetics, sustainable packaging alternatives and the increasing water scarcity that affects 44% of the world's population.
 An important step as brands are nowhere near as serious about their water footprint - the total amount of freshwater used to produce goods and services - as their carbon footprint.
-Next to Green cosmetics Today, therefore, Waterless Beauty also determines the sustainable discourse of cosmetics industry.
+Next to clean beauty Today, therefore, Waterless Beauty also determines the sustainable discourse of cosmetics industry.

 What exactly is anhydrous cosmetics?

 Waterless Beauty comes from the center for innovative care and beauty products: South Korea's capital Seoul.
 And as the name suggests, the term refers to the entire range of beauty products that water pollution waive.
 Instead, water-free cosmetics use various oils, lipids, balms and butter formulations.
 The trend makes a clear statement against the majority of beauty products, since water is one of the most common components in conventional cosmetics.